-The Office of Student Affairs will conduct regular training on the college complaint process for college staff members and student peer leaders throughout 2014-15 and in each semester thereafter.
-Trainings will include procedures and reporting steps to be followed.
+The Office of Student Affairs will conduct regular complaint processes trainings for college staff members and student peer leaders throughout 2014-15 and in each semester thereafter.
+The trainings will include the procedures that should be followed if a complaint is made in person at a specific department and the reporting steps that should be followed.
 It will also define when a complaint should be reported to the Office of Student Affairs for documentation and compliance purposes and when it should remain within a department.
 The training will include guidelines on completing the appropriate form(s) for documentation and compliance purposes.

-The Office of Student Affairs will also conduct a periodic review of policies and procedures to ensure that the processes meet the needs of the students and are seamless for staff to comply.
-This review will include faculty, staff, and student input.
+The Office of Student Affairs will conduct an annual review of policies and procedures to ensure that the processes meet the needs of the students and are seamless for staff to comply.
+This annual review will include faculty, staff, and student input.

 Information provided to students regarding complaints and grievances was reviewed in all the locations where it appeared.
 This review, and the resulting actions described above, has brought consistency and clarity to communication of major policies affecting students.
-The College developed a landing page where all the processes and procedures are provided in one location, making it easier for students to access the information.
-All subsequent publications will be updated as needed.
+On the college website, where changes could be made immediately, the College developed a landing page where all the processes and procedures could be provided in one location, making it easier for students to access the information.
+Based on the timing of certain publications, work will occur in the next cycle to make sure that the verbiage related to these processes is accurate and consistent across all sources.